 In the first apartment of the ancient Tabernacle, two stacks of sacred bread sat on one golden table - the “table of shewbread” (Exo.
 25:25-30).
 This table was edged with a “crown” (like a “throne”).
-Why not three stacks of bread, or four?
+Why not three stacks of bread?
 Because the Son of God now shares His Father’s throne.

-During the upcoming millennial reign of Messiah, Jesus will sit on His own throne - on the earth, while the Father is yet still in Heaven.
+During the upcoming millennial reign of Messiah, Jesus will sit on His own throne - on the earth, while the Father’s throne will remain in Heaven.
 The New Jerusalem does not descend to the earth until the end of the millennial reign.
 After that City descends, “the throne of God and of the Lamb shall be in it” (Rev. 22: 1-3).